Sushrii Shreya Mishraa

-Sushrii Shreya Mishraa (born 4 January 1991) is an Indian model, actress, and beauty queen from Odisha.
-She was crowned Femina Miss India Femina Miss India United Continents represented India at the Miss United Continents pageant in 2015 where she became 3rd runner up.
+Sushrii Shreya Mishraa (born 4 January 1997) is an Indian model, actress, and beauty pageant titleholder.
+She was crowned Femina Miss India United Continents 2015 and represented India at the Miss United Continents pageant in 2015 held in Ecuador where she became 3rd runner up.
 She has won several sub-contest awards, including I AM Popular, Miss Vivacious, Miss Rampwalk, and Best National Costume designed by Melvyn Noronha.

 Early life

-Mishraa was born on 4 January 1991 in Odisha to Colonel Kishor Kumar Mishra and now-senior police official Sabita Rani Panda.
+Mishraa was born on 4 January 1995 in Odisha to Colonel Kishor Kumar Mishra and now-senior police official Sabita Rani Panda.
 Her family is Odia She grew up in Sambalpur and attended St. Joseph's Convent Higher Secondary School, then graduated with honors from Shyama Prasad Mukherji College at Delhi University with a bachelor's degree in applied psychology.
 She originally wanted to be a criminal psychologist.
 She later attended Barry John Acting School.